Enquire About Our Live Buy-To-Let Properties

 Yes, you will have to pay a deposit on exchange of contracts and will receive an agreement in principle for your chosen property.
 When the property gets closer to completion your offer will be formalised.

-There are plenty of income focused investment strategies available, HMO’s, short-term lets, student accommodation and care home investments to name a few.
+There are plenty of income focused investment strategies available: HMO’s, short-term lets, student accommodation and care home investments, to name a few.
 However, the security and capital growth seen in residential property is unmatched, so if you want to see the property value increase aggressively over time it’s best to stick to residential property.
 Considering your overall return on investment, when comparing like for like, residential property is typically superior.
-However, if you are just focused on the income, we can show you how to safely invest in other investment classes to achieve a fixed income of 8-10% net, one example being student property, see here.
+However, if you are just focused on the income, we can show you how to safely invest in other investment classes to achieve a fixed income of 8-10% net, one example being student accommodation.